Last Updated: May 20, 2023

 That’s not all:

-- The total number of millionaires in US equals to 18.6 million.
+- The total number of millionaires in the US is 20.27 million.

-- The city with the biggest concentration of ultra-rich millionaires is New York with 8,865 UHNW.
+- New York is the city with the biggest concentration of ultra-rich millionaires with 24,660 UHNW.

 - The United States’ millennial millionaires own an average of three properties with a real estate portfolio worth $1.4 million.

-- About 44% of the millennial millionaires of the US are concentrated in California.
+- About 44% of US-based millennial millionaires live in California.

 What Percentage of Americans are Millionaires?